uakatt/Banking-Information-from-External-Sources/README.md

 * <a href="#liquibase_changesets">List of Liquibase Changesets</a> - This list contains any liquibase changeset files that were associated with this modification.
 * <a href="#patch_files">List of Patch Files</a> - This is a list of each patch file that needs to be applied to the KFS source code in order to realize the modification.
 This list does _not_ include patch files for revisions that didn't touch the `trunk/` at the UA.
 Before a modification was merged with `trunk/`, it may have been tweaked, reworked, refactored, code reviewed, etc, in handfuls of revisions in a feature branch.
 * <a href="#revisions">List of Revisions</a> - This list contains every revision associated with this modification.
 Many of which, as you will see, only touch files in a feature branch.
 The revisions that actually made it into the actual modification touch files in `trunk/`.
 The list of patch files is a better reference of which are these revisions.
+* <a href="#post_mod_changes">List of Post-Modification Changes</a> - This list contains revision numbers that are _not_ included in the patches, or raw patches, but that touched one or more key files involved in this modification.

 <h2><a name="jiras">Jiras</a></h2>